 \section{Discussion and Extensions}

-Ensuring covariate balance between comparison groups is central to causal and unconfounded descriptive studies.
+Covariate balance between comparison groups is central to causal and unconfounded descriptive studies.
 In this paper, we propose a unified framework for the class of weights---the balancing weights---that balance covariates.
-Several familiar types of weights, such as the HT weight and the ATT weights, are special cases.
+Several familiar types of weights, such as the HT and ATT weights, are special cases.
 Within this class, we advocate the overlap weights, which optimize the efficiency of comparisons by defining the population with the most overlap in the covariates between treatment groups.
-This weighting method is easy implement with standard software and has been used in a number of applications, including, for example, \cite{keating09} and \cite{mcwilliams13} in addition to those mentioned earlier.
+This weighting method is easy to implement with standard software and has been used in a number of applications.
 Though the overlap weights are statistically motivated, we argue that the corresponding target population and estimand are often of scientific or policy interest.
 Our method differs from several published methods for automated covariate balancing \cite[e.g.][]{Hainmueller12, Graham12,ImaiRatkovic14} that identify \emph{estimates of propensity scores (weights)} under certain criterion (e.g., moment conditions).
 Rather, we identify a \emph{target population} that minimizes asymptotic conditional variance of the treatment effect without preliminary ``peeking" at the outcome data, as in \cite{Crump06}, and then identify additional properties, salutary in applications, of the corresponding weights.